Travel to Portugal during Covid-19: What you need to know before you go

 Who can go

-Residents of the EU and Schengen-associated countries can travel freely.
-Also allowed in for non-essential travel are arrivals from the following: Albania, Armenia, Australia, Azerbaijan, Bosnia and Herzegovina, Brunei, Canada, China, South Korea, USA, Israel, Japan, Jordan, Kosovo, Lebanon, Montenegro, New Zealand, Qatar, Moldova, Northern Macedonia, Saudi Arabia, Serbia, Singapore, Taiwan, Ukraine and Hong Kong.
+Residents of the EU and Schengen-associated countries can travel freely to Portugal.

+Also allowed in for non-essential travel are arrivals from the following destinations: Albania, Armenia, Australia, Azerbaijan, Bosnia and Herzegovina, Brunei, Canada, South Korea, USA, Israel, Japan, Jordan, Kosovo, Lebanon, Montenegro, New Zealand, Qatar, Moldova, Northern Macedonia, Saudi Arabia, Serbia, Singapore, Taiwan, Ukraine and Hong Kong.
 See below for the rules.

-Arrivals from the UK are also allowed, but further restrictions apply: see below.
+Arrivals from the UK are also allowed, but further restrictions apply -- see below.

 Only essential travel is permitted from Brazil, India, Nepal, and South Africa.
 Anyone eligible to come from those countries must quarantine for 14 days on arrival.